cprimera/UDeltio/Phase4/Product.md

 * Public and private boards
 * Mobile accessibility

-The product is available at [udeltio.com](udeltio.com) to use right now.
+The product is available at [udeltio.com](udeltio.com).

-## Two Scenarios of how typical users would use UDeltio:
+## Two scenarios of how typical users would use UDeltio:

 ### Scenario 1 (Typical use case for a student using a class board):